-In previous years children have taken part in musical performances at the Palace Theatre Redditch and The Symphony Hall in Birmingham and this year we took part in Young Voices at the Genting Arena in Birmingham.
+In previous years children have taken part in musical performances at the Palace Theatre Redditch and The Symphony Hall in Birmingham and Young Voices at the Genting Arena in Birmingham.